adam-rms/adam-rms/Readme.md

  - GitHub Packages: [bstudios/adam-rms](https://github.com/orgs/bstudios/packages?repo_name=adam-rms)

+## Releases

+Releases are triggered by incrementing version.txt in the root of the repo.
+This triggers a build of the site, publishing the package, and also an update to the docs.

 ## Contributing

 Contributions are very welcome - please see [CONTRIBUTING.md](CONTRIBUTING.md) for a guide, or feel free to open a [Discussion](https://github.com/bstudios/adam-rms/discussions)